Vincent-Maret/maths/Arithmetic/1_intro-to-multiplication.md

 `2 + 2 + 2 + 2 + 2 + 2` = `12`
 `6 x 2` = `12`
 `2 x 6` = `12`

+## Multiplication on the number line

+We can see multiplication as groups: